 Early in 1934 a select group of City (of London) financiers gathered in Montague Norman’s room behind the windowless walls, Sir Robert Kindersley, partner of Lazard Brothers, Charles Hambro, F.C.
 Tiarks, Sir Josiah Stamp, (also a director of the Bank of England).
 Governor Norman spoke of the political situation in Europe.
 A new power had established itself, a great ‘stabilizing force’, namely, Nazi Germany.
 Norman advised his co-workers to include Hitler in their plans for financing Europe.
 There was no opposition.

-J. Henry Schroder Banking Company is listed as No. 2 in capitalization in Capital City (aka City of London) on the list of the 17 merchant bankers who make up the exclusive Accepting Houses Committee in London.
+J. Henry Schroder Banking Company (good link) is listed as No. 2 in capitalization in Capital City (aka City of London) on the list of the 17 merchant bankers who make up the exclusive Accepting Houses Committee in London.
 Although it is almost unknown in the United States, it has played a large part in our history.
 Like the others on this list, it had first to be approved by the Bank of England.
 And, like the Warburg family, the von Schroders began their banking operations in Hamburg, Germany.

 At the turn of the century, in 1900, Baron Bruno von Schroder established the London branch of the firm.
 He was soon joined by Frank Cyril Tiarks (listed above in the infamous 1934 meeting with Schacht’s ally Montague Norman) in 1902.
 Tiarks was a director of the Bank of England from 1912 to 1945.